 Item Details 4.1 Basic structure 4.1.1 All models must follow the common rules of building construction.
 That is to say, the models are composed of the basic structural components of building structures, e.g., beams, columns, slabs, walls, and bracings.
 4.1.2 It is not necessary to add claddings/decorations to the models for the purpose of aesthetic appearance.
 Even if claddings/decorations are added into the model, the clearance requirements stated in section 4.7 should be still met.
 It should be feasible for the judges to inspect and compute the building area of the model.
 Figure 1.
 Schematic drawing of the building model.
-4.2 Site area of the model 4.2.1 Models must be constructed on the base board (26 cm × 26 cm × 0.55 cm) provided by the organizer.
+4.2 Site area of the model 4.2.1 Models must be constructed on the base board ( $26 \text{ cm} \times 26 \text{ cm} \times 0.55 \text{ cm}$ ) provided by the organizer.
 A 3 cm clearance around the edges of the base board must be kept in order to fix the model onto the shaking table.
 Teams violating this rule will be disqualified or punished by adding penalty weights to the models.
-4.2.2 The allowable site area is the gray hexagon shown in Figure 2.
-The projection of the entire model onto the base board must be within this gray hexagon.
-Shifting or rotating the entire model is not allowed.
+4.2.2 The allowable site area is the 20 cm × 20 cm gray square shown in Figure 2.
+The projection of the entire model onto the base board must be within this gray square.